-Moving to the United Kingdom, like moving anywhere, comes with both positives and negatives, and it is important for prospective expats to weigh up these before making the decision to relocate.
+Moving to the United Kingdom, like moving anywhere, comes with both positives and negatives, and it is important for you as a prospective expat to weigh these up before making the decision to relocate.
 Here is our list of pros and cons of moving to the UK.

 Healthcare in the UK